 You should not begin by registering your business in the Central Coordinating Register for Legal Entities (Brønnøysundregistrene), because then everyone else can see what you registered and guess which domain name you want.
-It’s better to keep your cards close to your chest until you have registered the domain name.
+It’s better to keep your cards close to your chest until the domain name is registered.

 Search the domain name register, the Central Coordinating Register for Legal Entities and the trademark register in one single search, navnesok.no

-How to proceed to get your own domain name
+How to proceed to get your domain name subscription

 Now you are ready to think about the services you need for your domain name and to develop your business website.
 There are free publication tools available if you do not want to hire a professional web developer.
 Your registrar can tell you more about your options.

 What does a domain name subscription cost?

-The registrar pays a set rate to us to register a domain name.
-In addition, you will have to pay your registrar for their part of the job.
+The registrar pays a set rate to us to register a domain name subscription.
+You pay your registrar for their part of the job, this normally includes the subscription fee.
 Rates vary depending on the types of services you order, rates also vary between registrars.

 The registrars have different price models, and some also have special offers that might result in a lower price.
 It can therefore be worth while to check prices from several registrars.

 Do you need your own website, or is Facebook enough?